xecrets/xecrets-cli/SECURITY.md

 ## Supported Versions

-All versions 2.1.x.y are supported.
+All versions 2.3.x.y are supported.

 ## Reporting a Vulnerability

-Please report vulnerabilities to support@axantum.com .
+Please report vulnerabilities to our [support](https://www.axantum.com/support 'Xecrets Support Site') .
 If you have a suggested fix, a pull request is also appreciated.

 Depending on the situation, we will work to resolve the vulnerability as soon as possible.